2010 Challenge Cup final: Leeds Rhinos

-Leeds Rhinos were drawn Super League side Hull F.C. in the fourth round, winning the match and progressing to beat third tier side Blackpool Panthers in what would be their final year of existence.
+Leeds Rhinos were drawn Super League side Hull F.C. in the fourth round, winning the match and progressing to beat third-tier side Blackpool Panthers in what would be their final year of existence.
 The quarter finals saw the Rhinos beat eventual league champions who they had previously lost to both times in the league.
 The semi-finals also saw Leeds beat St Helens who came second in this season's league.

 Warrington Wolves

-Warrington Wolves were draw Championship side Featherstone Rovers in the fourth round, progressing to thrash Huddersfield Giants in the fifth round.
+Warrington Wolves were drawn Championship side Featherstone Rovers in the fourth round, progressing to thrash Huddersfield Giants in the fifth round.
 Warrington faced Bradford Bulls in the quarter finals, winning by four points, before another comfortable victory over bottom of the league Catalans Dragons.

 Pre-match

 This game marked the second time these sides had faced each other in the Challenge Cup Final after the 1935–36 edition where Leeds Rhinos won 18–2.
 At 12:35 the Schools Champions Final between Dowdales School in Dalton-in-Furness and Temple Moor High School in Leeds would occur before the main event.
 English singer Camilla Kerslake would also perform before the final, having previously performed at the League Cup Final earlier in the year.
-She sung her own music as well as The National Anthem and Abide with Me, the official anthem of the Challenge Cup and FA Cup Final.
+She sang her own music as well as The National Anthem and Abide with Me, the official anthem of the Challenge Cup and FA Cup Final.